Skip to main content

 • “Playing online has a micro-stuttering problem.”

-Reviews highlight a significant emotional disconnect in the game, with one user expressing frustration over gameplay mechanics that detract from the experience.
-Conversely, there is a suggestion that potential DLC could enhance the emotional depth and overall enjoyment, making the game more fulfilling.
+The emotional aspect of the game is largely criticized, with users expressing frustration over mechanics that detract from the experience, labeling it as "worthless."
+However, there is a glimmer of hope for potential DLC that could enhance the game's emotional depth and overall enjoyment, suggesting that future expansions might offer a more fulfilling experience.

 Buy Mighty Morphin Power Rangers: Rita's Rewind